Salisbury Group guidance information on COVID-19 (updated 14/12/2020)

 More information on face coverings in England is available here, along with links for guidance in Wales, Scotland and Northern Ireland: https://www.gov.uk/government/publications/staying-safe-outside-your-home/staying-safe-outside-your-home#face-coverings.

 What if I’m planning on going abroad?

-From 10 July 2020, the UK government relaxed the 14-day quarantine rule for travellers entering the UK from specified locations which no longer pose a high risk.
+From 10 July 2020, the UK government relaxed the quarantine rule for travelers entering the UK from specified locations which no longer pose a high risk.
 There may be slight differences between the position of the UK government and the devolved governments of Scotland, Wales and Northern Ireland.
 You can view guidance on the list of destinations here: https://www.gov.uk/guidance/coronavirus-covid-19-countries-and-territories-exempt-from-advice-against-all-but-essential-international-travel.

 We are monitoring this policy very closely.
 If you are planning to travel abroad in the coming weeks and months, you need to review the government travel checklist which differs in England, Scotland, Wales and Northern Ireland: https://www.gov.uk/guidance/travel-advice-novel-coronavirus.

 As your employer, we want to reassure you that we are taking appropriate measures to protect our staff and ensure we continue with our operational delivery as much as is reasonably practicable.
 We are constantly monitoring the changing situation and as a responsible organisation, we recognise we have a duty of care towards safeguarding our people.